BR7RKR/picture-to-ascii/README.md

 **Note:** use -ws and -hs flags with 1 if you want to get the native resolution.
 **Note:** use jpeg if you want to save huge images faster (4k for example).

+### -fl or --font-latin
+Works only with '-if' flag.
+This flag extends basic font with latin characters.

 ## Plans for Further Development
 * Add a compression option.